dustinspecker/dustinspecker.com/content/posts/resolving-kubernetes-services-from-host-when-using-kind.md

 [NGINX demos](https://github.com/nginxinc/NGINX-Demos) that will be convenient to use.
 We'll use a demo that simply returns some plain text.

-We can create a deployment and service in our cluster by running:
+We can create a pod and service in our cluster by running:

 ```bash
 kubectl run hello \